-Inspired by Gastón Acurio—renowned chef and godfather of the Nuevo-Andino culinary craze—this hip and hopping restaurant dishes up regional Cusqueña cuisine with a modern twist.
+Inspired by Gastón Acurio—renowned chef and godfather of the Nuevo-Andino culinary craze—hip and hopping Chi Cha dishes up regional Cusqueña cuisine with a modern twist.
 If you haven't tried cuy yet, this trendy, open-kitchen restaurant may inspire you to pull the trigger with its chaufa (a type of Peruvian-Chinese fried rice) with guinea pig.
-Those who are intrigued but not ready for the guinea pig plunge can still experience the thrill of trying
+Those who are intrigued but not ready for the guinea pig plunge can still experience the thrill of trying traditional

-traditional recipes peppered with innovative additions: consider kapchi de habas (fava bean casserole) or anticuchos (Peruvian kebabs).
+recipes peppered with innovative additions: consider the appetizer sampler, which includes lomo saltado tequeños (beef stir-fry) and swordfish anticuchos (grilled, skewered meat).
 Standbys like pizza and pasta are top-notch if that's more your speed, and the cocktails aren't too shabby either.